sambuccid/attempt-clean-architecture-ruby/README.md

 * **carpark_interface_adapters**: a ruby gem with the interface adapters layer
 * **app**: a folder where I import the other gems, with the infrastructure layer

-In this way it's not possible for the `carpark` gem(domain and use cases) to use any code from the interface adapters.
+In this way it's not possible for the `carpark` gem to use any code from the interface adapters.

-While the `carpark_interface_adapters`(interface adapters) imports the `carpark` gem and can use it.
+While the `carpark_interface_adapters` imports the `carpark` gem and can use it.

 And in the outer layer we have the app folder that contians the framework.
 Having this layer separated from the others is particularly important as it ensures that it's not possible in inner layers to depend on any part of the framework.